VolkanSah/CLI-Baseline/README.md

 ## License

 Public domain / CC0 / MIT — pick whatever fits your org.
-**Exception:** Do not publicly share manifests containing proprietary paths.
+Its free for world of devs 😙 **Exception:** Do not publicly share manifests containing proprietary paths.

 ---